AI-Assisted Decision Making with Human Learning: Acknowledgments

 To take a specific example, in the exponential learning model, a learning dynamic that is $w_1^{2t}$-convergent is more efficient than a learning dynamic that is $w_2^{2t}$-convergent if $w_1 < w_2$.
-At a higher level, we note that learning dynamics that are $\phi$-convergent for $\phi$ with decreasing marginals (i.e., concave) are more efficient than learning dynamics that are $\phi'$-convergent for $\phi'$ with the same marginals as $\phi$ but in a different order.
+At a higher level, we {show} that learning dynamics that are $\phi$-convergent and $\phi$ has decreasing marginals (i.e., convex) are more efficient than learning dynamics that are $\phi'$-convergent for $\phi'$ with the same marginals as $\phi$ but in a different order.
 Intuitively, this suggests that it is more beneficial for the human to invest more in learning during earlier time steps rather than later ones, as this allows the algorithm to select more informative features.
-Formally, we introduce the following definition to compare the efficiency of two learning dynamics: \begin{definition} Fix a learning dynamic that is $\phi$-convergent. $\psi(t) = \phi(t-1) - \phi(t)$ for $t\geq 1$ is the marginal function of $\phi(t)$. \end{definition} By this definition, if $\phi$ has decreasing marginals then $\psi$ is monotonically decreasing. \begin{claim} Consider a learning dynamic that is $\phi'$-convergent, and let $\psi'$ denote its marginal function.
-If $\psi'$ is not decreasing, then a learning dynamic that is $\phi$-convergent, where the marginals of $\phi$, $\psi$, are the same as $\psi'$ except that they are sorted in decreasing order, is more efficient. \end{claim} \begin{proof} We need to show that for every $t$, $\phi(t) \leq \phi'(t)$.
-By definition $\phi(t) = 1-\sum_{x=1}^t \psi(x)$.
-Thus, we need to show that
+Formally, we introduce the following definition to compare the efficiency of two learning dynamics. \begin{definition} For a $\phi$-convergent learning dynamic, define its marginal function as $\psi(t) = \phi(t-1) - \phi(t)$ for $t \ge 1$. \end{definition} By this definition, if $\phi$ has decreasing marginals then $\psi$ is monotonically decreasing. \begin{claim} Consider a learning dynamic that is $\phi'$-convergent, and let $\psi'$ denote its marginal function.